beni045/gesture_controlled_robot_pet/README.md

 ### Robot Operating System (ROS) on 200DK

-Once you have created and built your ROS package you can now copy paste the scripts and launch folder from `gesture_controlled_robot_pet/ROS` to `catkin_ws/src/<package_name>/`
+Once you have created and built your ROS package you can now copy paste the scripts and launch folder from `~/gesture_controlled_robot_pet/ROS` to `~/catkin_ws/src/<package_name>/`

 Here we used robot_pet as our package_name.
 Once all the scripts and launch files are copied into the catkin_ws we need to make the files executable and as such do `chmod +x <file name>` for all the files that have been copied.
 Before running the ROS project ensure that the presenter server script is running and the Raspberry PI script is running.
-And lastly run
+And lastly run (in the environment you just created):

 `cd ~/catkin_ws`